Guilty Pleas

 There is one situation where a plea of guilty may be advantageous to you, but it is risky.
 Guilty pleas are best suited for offences like parking, red light camera, and no seatbelt (passenger only) tickets that do not affect your driving record or insurance.
 With these types of tickets, the only bad thing is the fine.
 If you can avoid it or reduce it significantly, then the conviction will be easier to live with.

-Joint Submissions are also known as Pre-Trial Agreements or Resolution Agreements.
-It is where you and the prosecutor agree that you will plead guilty and both of you will recommend to the justice what the fine should be.
-So for example, if you have a $100 parking ticket, you can agree that you will plead guilty and you both will recommend a reduced fine to $30.
+When you and the prosecutor agree that you will plead guilty and both of you will recommend to the justice what the fine should be it is called a joint submission.
+It is also known as a pre-trial agreement or resolution agreement.
+For example, if you have a $100 parking ticket, you can agree that you will plead guilty and you both will recommend a reduced fine of $30.

 Another example, at pre-trial, the prosecutor may offer you a reduced charge.
 So instead of speeding 20km/hr over the limit, you both agree you will plead guilty to speeding 15km/hr over the limit.